 At Royal Holloway yesterday I unwittingly intercepted both the arrival of a summer school contingent and the proud aftermath of a graduation ceremony.
 It was a poignant combination since it was summer school work that ‘prevented’ me from attending my own BA graduation.

 I believe in reward for effort.
 It’s a very basic but effective principle, and one that in teaching or mentoring roles I have always tried to impart to my charges.

-My folks have a small handful of O-Levels between them and wouldn’t know even the title of my thesis.
-There’s part of me that’s content with that.
+My folks have a small handful of O-levels between them.
+They don’t know even the title of my thesis.
+And there’s part of me that’s content with that.
 They remind me how much of an unlikely candidate I am.
 It’s about soaps and reality TV at home.
 And sometimes, that’s just great.
 What’s the world without curry, coffee, football and synth-pop after all?

 When this is done, I hope some of the family might consider attending the event.
 Plenty in our lives seems a million miles away, but Leicester is not.
-If they don’t, I don’t think I’ll ever want to be referred to as Doctor.
+If they don’t, I don’t think I’ll ever want to be referred to as doctor.
 What they don’t find pride in, perhaps I shouldn’t either.